aeonSolutions/AeonLabs-HomeAutomation-USB-A-Power-Scheduler/README.md

 scheduling of charging a device for an hour more convenient, when the electricity price is lower, for instance during late-night hours.

 Made to fit a cheap plastic enclosure sold on AliExpress.
-See the parts list below for moe information.
+See the parts list below for more information.

 ###  Read all about this open hardware project on ...